The area is a good enough metric: Construction of

 \subsection{The level rotation torus}

 Our compactification combines the geometry of moduli spaces of $k$-differentials of lower complexity and aspects of a toroidal compactification.
 The torus action for the latter is given by the level rotation torus that we now define.
+To describe various group actions on prong-matchings, we view $\wh\Gamma$ as a graph with~$L$ level~{\em passages}, the first from level~$0$ to level~$-1$, the second from level~$-1$ to level~$-2$ etc. This is summarized by:

+\begin{Conv} Levels are indexed by negative integers $0,-1,\dots,-L$, while level passages are indexed by positive integers $1,\dots,L$. \end{Conv}